 - Borrowing money from friends and family.
 This option may be a bit awkward, but having people to turn to can help save some serious cash on high interest rates.

 - Taking out a personal loan from a bank, credit union or online lender.
 If you have good credit, getting a personal loan may be cheaper than taking out a cash advance.
-For example, LendingClub was offering 36-month and 60-month fixed-rate loans up to $40,000 with APRs between 5.99 percent and 35.89 percent in September 2017.
-It can take as little as a week to see money deposited in your account.
+It can take as little as a week to see money from these loans deposited in your account.

 - Asking about a paycheck advance.
 If you have excellent rapport with your employer, you might be able to ask for an advance on your next paycheck.
 You can then arrange to pay it back when you get your next paycheck or spread repayments out over several paychecks.
 Keep in mind that even if they’re willing to give you an advance, some larger companies may charge a fee.